Distributed Multisensor ISAC: MS ISAC Access and Estimation

-As already described above, multipath propagation can be considered either a 'foe', reducing target visibility and location accuracy, or a 'friend', exploited to improve ISAC performance.
-Besides of explicit model based methods requiring a priori information from the geometric structure of the propagation environment and implicit in situ training based methods for multipath exploitation, there are frequency-time precoding schemes that use observed channel response functions and \gls{csi} feedback.
-These methods are known as Time Reversal Focusing (TRF) of waves.
-Originally, TRF was proposed by M. Fink in the context of ultrasonic waves~\cite{ref87}.
+\textbf{Multipath exploiting time reversal precoding.} As already described above, multipath propagation can be considered either a 'foe', reducing target visibility and location accuracy, or a 'friend', exploited to improve \gls{isac} performance.
+Besides explicit model-based methods requiring a priori information from the geometric structure of the propagation environment and implicit in situ training-based methods for multipath exploitation, there are frequency-time precoding schemes that use observed channel response functions and \gls{csi} feedback.
+These methods are known as \gls{trf} of waves.
+Originally, \gls{trf} was proposed by M. Fink in the context of ultrasonic waves~\cite{ref87}.
 Later on, it was also used to focus electromagnetic waves, with applications in communication and radar~\cite{ref88,ref89,ref34}.
 In short, the basic idea is as follows: When a spatial wave field is emitted from a source in a complex ('inhomogeneous') medium and recorded by a set of sensors around the edge of the medium, then mirrored along the time axis ('time reversal') and retransmitted, all wave components will refocus at the source, despite the time delay to the sensors and regardless of dispersive propagation effects (multipath reflections, scattering, diffraction, etc.).
-In communications, a basic application scenario for TRF assumes a UE that estimates the channel $H(f,t)$ as $\hat{H}(f,t)$ in the DL and transmits \gls{csi} to the gNB, where it is mirrored in time and convolved with the waveform to be transmitted.
-This process can be formulated in frequency and time domain as
+In communications, a basic application scenario for \gls{trf} assumes a \gls{ue} that estimates the channel $H(f,t)$ as $\hat{H}(f,t)$ in the \gls{dl} and transmits the \gls{csi} to the \gls{gnb}, where it is mirrored in time and convolved with the waveform to be transmitted.
+This process can be formulated in the frequency and time domains as

-where $\hat{R_H}(f,t)$ denotes an estimate of the Fourier Transform of the channel's \gls{acf} at time $t$ and $\hat{r_h}(\tau, t)$ its (fast) time domain counterpart.
+where $\hat{R_H}(f,t)$ denotes an estimate of the \gls{ft} of the channel's \gls{acf} at time $t$ and $\hat{r_h}(\tau, t)$ its (fast) time domain counterpart.